leventkaragol/libcpp-http-client/README.md

 }
 ```

-All functions in the library return a future and allow the next line to run without blocking the flow.
+**"send"** function in the library return a future and allow the next line to run without blocking the flow.

 ## What does exception free mean?